COCONUT TIME LINE

 Harries (1990)

-144.2-65 MYBP
+Cretaceous 144.2-65 MYBP

 Harries (1990; 2005)

-205.7-144.2 MYBP
+Jurassic 205.7-144.2 MYBP

-Jurassic - Africa and South America separate.
-Members of the Cocoeae radiated and became very diverse in the Americas; some rafted on the African and Madagascar Plates, where they survive to the present day
+Members of the Cocoseae radiated and became very diverse in the Americas (Gunn / Meerow); some rafted on the African (Podocarpus; Jubaeopsis) and Madagascar (Voanioala) Plates, where their progeny survive to the present day after Uhl & Dransfield (1987)

-248.2-205.7 MYBP
+Triassic (Mesozoic) - 248.2-205.7 MYBP

-Triassic (Mesozoic) - Gondwanaland breaks up and modern corals appear.
+Gondwanaland breaks up and modern corals appear.
 The coral atoll is considered to be the world's oldest and most stable ecosystem (Alkire, 1978) and the coconut palm is its most successful plant form (Harries, 1990).
-An origin for the whole Cocoeae tribe in western Gondwanaland seems most compatible with the present day distribution.
-The tribe probably differentiated shortly before the break up of that super-continent (Uhl & Dransfield, 1987).

 Dated phylogeny of all palm genera - Some doubt has been cast on this convenient explanation by the publication of much later dates for palms in general so that Cocos only appears about 65 Mya when that movement was well under way (Baker et al, 2005) or even that the nucifera lineage diverged around 22 Mya (Gunn, 2004).
-Until such time as the geochronology and biochronology might be synchronised or recalibrated it has to be accepted that the American and African plates and the Madagascar and India plates were already separate
+Until such time as the geochronology and biochronology might be synchronised or recalibrated it has to be accepted that the American and African plates and the Madagascar and India plates were already separate.